isomerpages/mlaw-corp/_covid19/08-B-rental-relief.md

     a)	Any payment, or deduction of any amount due under the lease or license agreement, (i) given by the landlord to the tenant on or after 1 February 2020 but before the date of receipt of the copy of the notice of cash grant by the tenant; or (ii) undertaken by the landlord, before the date the notice of cash grant is issued to the property owner, to be given to the tenant; and/or

-    b)	Any benefit of the Property Tax Rebate for Year 2020 that has been passed on or is obliged to be passed on by the property owner to his tenant in respect of the property.
+    b)	Any benefit of the Property Tax Rebate for Year 2020 that has been passed on or is obliged to be passed on by the property owner in respect of the property.

 *	Please note that the property owner is still required to provide any remaining rental waiver after taking into account any offsetting as detailed above.

 **23. Why may the sum of the Property Tax Rebate for Year 2020 and the Government cash grant not be equivalent to the rental waiver received by the eligible SME?**

 *	The Property Tax Rebate for Year 2020 for non-residential properties and the Government cash grant are based on the Annual Value of the property.
 This may not be equivalent to the rental waiver to be provided by landlords, which is based on the contractual rent.
 Tenants will still have to pay for maintenance fee and charges for the provision of services such as cleaning and security.
 Nevertheless, the landlord is obliged to provide the rental waiver based on the contractual rental as defined.
+The Property Tax Rebate and Government cash grant are not intended to cover the full amount of rental waivers exactly.

 **24. Generally, the Property Tax Rebate has to be passed on by July 2020 and December 2020.
 However the rental waiver covers the period of April to July 2020 for qualifying commercial properties and April to May 2020 for other non-residential properties.
 How can landlords reconcile these obligations?
 With the new Rental Relief Framework, are property owners still required to pass on the Property Tax Rebate for Year 2020?**